6.60. kink/io/SCANNER

 • C.on_error($error): default = a fun which raises an exception

-If there is no more rune, `scan_rune` tail-calls $eof with no arg.
+If the end-of-file has been reached, `scan` tail-calls $eof with no arg.

-If an IO error occurs, `scan_rune` tail-calls $error with an `exception`.
+If an IO error occurs, `scan` tail-calls $error with an `exception`.

 Preconditions

-• $success must be a fun which takes an int `num` of the rune.
+$success must be a fun which takes a `str`.

 Example